harshvar2/Ethereum-Blockchain-Trasaction-Parser/README.md

 - [API Documentation](https://ethereum-blockchain-transaction-parser.onrender.com/docs/)

+Note: The documentation requires authentication.
+Use the following credentials:

+Username: user1 Password: password1

 The application is deployed on render.com by Rebecca, and the live documentation can be found at the URL provided above.

 ---